rofrano/devops-workshop/lessons/01-flask/README.md

 Try it: http://localhost:5000/hello

-You can see how easy it is to startb building an API using Flask.
+You can see how easy it is to start to building an API using Flask.